AbhishekS-NN/bitbucket_backup/README.md

-The bash script in the repository can be used to backup the repositories in a workspace.
+The bash script in the repository can be used to backup the repositories in a BitBucket workspace.
 This can be used by BitBucket admins to run a regular backup of all the repositories in the workspace.

 ## SCRIPT USAGE
 - Open ```bitbucket_backup.sh``` and add values to the variables: